zaphosting/docs/docs/dedicated-linux-proxy.md

 ---
-id: linux-proxy
+id: dedicated-linux-proxy
-title: "Setup a Reverse Proxy with nginx on Linux"
+title: "Dedicated Server: Setup a Reverse Proxy with nginx on Linux"
-description: Information on how to setup a Reverse Proxy on your Linux server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to setup a Reverse Proxy on your Linux Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Reverse Proxy
 services:
-  - vserver
   - dedicated
 ---